geoffroy-perso/react-better-inputs/README.md

 | options.overflow | boolean | Custom flag to indicate value was updated above the maximum limit, before being capped. |

 Note any custom onChange function should return a string, with an updated value.

-#### autosize

-Let textarea inputs sync their height automatically with the content inside.

-#### preventPostComputing

-Post computing implies cancelling caret jumps (and maybe some other operation later).
-It can be disabled with this flag.

-#### tag

-A custom HTML tag to enforce (example 'textarea').

 ### ContentEditable